drkno/SkeletalAnimation/README.md

 Why Is There Only One Program?
 ----
-Yes, the assignment called for two but instead I made them both run simaltaneously from the same executable.
+Yes, the assignment called for two programs, but instead I made them both run simaltaneously from the same executable.

 License:
 ----